 Yoga and meditation typically go hand-in-hand and have been around for thousands of years.
-They have been used as an alternative form of exercise to keep the mind and body healthy and happy.
+They’ve been used as an alternative form of exercise to keep the mind and body healthy and happy.
 Practicing yoga improves balance, endurance, flexibility, and strength, while meditation helps keep the mind sharp, relieves stress and anxiety, and can strengthen your immune system.

 Following a few simple poses, breathing techniques, and positive coping skills can help retirees manage stress, improve mental clarity, manage chronic conditions, and promote a healthier lifestyle.
-With so many health benefits linked to these traditional practices, many Baby Boomers are taking notice and incorporating these techniques into their lifestyle.
-Check out these ten surprising benefits of yoga and meditation
+With so many health benefits linked to these traditional practices, many retirees are taking notice and incorporating these techniques into their lifestyle.

-Treats Back Pain
+1. Treats Back Pain

 Believe it or not, doing a few yoga poses throughout the week can help with chronic back pain.
 Studies have shown that stretching exercises and poses have improved spinal flexibility and helped ease lower back pain problems in people after just one week of yoga.

-Helps with Rheumatoid Arthritis
+2. Helps With Rheumatoid Arthritis

 Iyengar yoga, which is a type of yoga that uses blocks, belts, and other positioning props, has been shown to help people with rheumatoid arthritis (RA).
-Hot yoga, like Bikram and gentle yoga, has also been shown to help because of its slow, easy-paced poses and movements that benefit the joints, bones, and muscles.
+Hot yoga, like gentle yoga, has also been shown to help because of its slow, easy-paced poses and movements that benefit the joints, bones, and muscles.

 While you may not want to move or get out of bed when nursing a hangover, experts say that doing yoga can detox your system and get you feeling fresh much faster.
-Certain yoga poses like “plow”, “bow”, or “shoulder stand” work on the thyroid gland, which improves the metabolism to kick those toxins out of your system.
+Certain yoga poses like “plow,” “bow,” or “shoulder stand” work on the thyroid gland, which improves the metabolism to kick those toxins out of your system.

-When it comes to heart health, Baby Boomers need to be wary and maintain a healthy lifestyle as much as possible.
+When it comes to heart health, retirees need to be wary and maintain a healthy lifestyle as much as possible.
 Thanks to yoga and meditation, keeping your heart healthy is easy.
 Studies have shown that yoga is linked to a reduced risk of heart disease because of its cardiovascular benefits that eliminate arterial plaque.

-Helps with Asthma
+5. Helps With Asthma

-If you have trouble with your daily fiber intake and can’t get things moving easily then practicing yoga can be a tremendous help.
-There are many yoga poses, twists, and moves that massage internal organs that help food move along in your digestive system.
+If you have trouble with your daily fiber intake and can’t get things moving easily, practicing yoga can be a tremendous help.
+There are many yoga poses, twists, and moves that massage internal organs to help food move along in your digestive system.

 In order to live a healthy, balanced lifestyle you need to get enough rest so you can function the next day.
 If you have trouble sleeping or suffer from insomnia, yoga can greatly improve your sleep quality.
 Doing yoga twice a week helped people sleep better, reduce stress, and lower anxiety.

 Yoga and meditation have been linked with emotional health boosts.
 Studies have shown that yoga and meditation help improve cognitive-behavioral performance as well as aid with mood swings, menopause, schizophrenia, insomnia, depression, and anxiety.

 No one likes to endure the pain of a migraine.
 That’s why it’s beneficial to practice yoga to fight them off.
 One of the recommended moves that alleviate migraines is the “bridge pose.”
 You lie on your back with your knees bent and your feet hip-width apart on the floor.
 With your hands on the floor, press down into your legs and draw your hips up.
 The trick is to relax the tension in your muscles from your neck and shoulders, which can be misaligned or stressed from hunching over a computer or phone all day long.

 A healthy dose of yoga and meditation will keep your brain sharp and clear.
-Simple yoga practices and breathing techniques allow you to free your mind from “clutter” that trickles down to your physical well-being.
-Slow breathing and yoga poses will help your memory and keep your thoughts more organized once you get rid of stress, anxiety, and negative thinking.
+Simple yoga practices and breathing techniques allow you to free your mind from the “clutter” that trickles down to your physical wellbeing.
+Slow breathing and yoga poses will help your memory and keep your thoughts more organized once you lessen your stress, anxiety, and negative thinking.
 Reaching a place of quiet peacefulness is the key to healthy memory function.